pinobatch/numism/docs/gb_coins.md

 23. STAT=LYC+hblank+OAM causes halt in hblank on line LYC-1 to extend into hblank on LYC+1
 24. Writes to echo RAM ($E000-$FDFF) affect corresponding WRAM byte
+25. Unused I/O register bits read back with an OR mask

 Unranked, to be tested at title screen and in menus: